Skip to content

 /ll:handoff

 Generates a continuation prompt capturing current session state.
-Summarizes conversation history without running external tools by default - using the conversation history already in context.
+By default it summarizes the conversation history already in context, without running external tools.

 Usage: